 During that week we visited Patan Durbar Square ( click through for a full post on this destination and things to see in and around Patan).
-There are a few Durbar squares in and around Kathmandu, our guest house ( in Thamel) was within walking distance of the main one, Patan needed a taxi ride through choking exhaust fumes.
+There are a few Durbar squares in and around Kathmandu.
+Our guest house ( in Thamel) was within walking distance of the main one, Patan needed a taxi ride through choking exhaust fumes.
 The third is at Bhaktapur.
 We got chatting to a guide there about this and that, it just popped into my head to ask, “When is Harry visiting?”

 Ah, maybe, just maybe, we’ll pop back for a look.

 I wandered from the main monuments and slightly earthquake damaged structures of Durbar Square to the Golden Temple.
 It’s a tiny courtyard hidden down a typical Kathmandu alleyway and is guarded by two monstrous creatures, the female sporting alarming pink breasts. ( find out more about them and The Golden Temple here.)

 The ticket seller chatted for a while, where we were from, how glad he was that this was our second time in Nepal, all the usual.
 I knew Harry was visiting the Golden Temple so I asked ” What time will Harry be here tomorrow?”